socialio/php-sdk/README.md

 # Social.io PHP SDK

-check the examples for an explanation of how to use this library
+check the [examples](https://github.com/socialio/php-sdk/blob/master/examples/) for an explanation of how to use this library.